yt-project/yt/doc/source/analyzing/objects.rst

 With the 2.3 release of ``yt``, the distinction between these has become more clear.
 This enables much better specification of which fields are expected to exist, and to provide fallbacks for calculating them.
-For instance you can now say, "Temperature" might exist, but if it doesn't, here's how you calculate it.
+For instance you can now say, "temperature" might exist, but if it doesn't, here's how you calculate it.
 This also provides easier means of translating fields between different frontends.
-For instance, FLASH may refer to the temperature field as "temp" while Enzo calls it "Temperature".
-Translator functions ensure that any derived field relying on "temp" or "Temperature" works with both output types.
+For instance, FLASH may refer to the temperature field as "temp" while Enzo calls it "temperature".
+Translator functions ensure that any derived field relying on "temp" or "temperature" works with both output types.

 When a field is requested, the parameter file first looks to see if that field exists on disk.
 If it does not, it then queries the list of code-specific